 - Pain in the abdomen.

-If cancer is in the head of the pancreas, the bile duct or blood flow to the stomach may be blocked and the following symptoms may occur:
+If cancer is in the head of the pancreas, the bile duct or blood flow to the stomach may be blocked and the following signs may occur:

 - Blood in the stool or vomit.

 Check with your child's doctor if you see any of these problems in your child.
-Other conditions that are not pancreatic cancer may cause these same symptoms.
+Other conditions that are not pancreatic cancer may cause these same signs and symptoms.